 The bagua mirror is used by some forms of Feng Shui to deflect negative chi (example, position arrows).
 Consult a qualified Feng Shui consultant for correct placement of all symbols.

 Balance (also see Yin Yang)

-Bau-biologie advocates the use of safe and sustainable construction materials and the mitigation of excessive electro-magnetic fields.
+Bau-biologie advocates the use of safe and sustainable construction materials and the mitigation of excessive electromagnetic fields.
 It encourages a holistic and healing approach to home and work environments.

 Ba Zhai, also Yigua, Eight House, Eight Mansions, or East/West School

 It is the most basic and popular method of determining and regulating chi in Compass School Feng Shui.
-First sitting and facing directions of a structure are determined.
+First sitting and facing directions of a structure is determined.
 Then the four most auspicious and four least auspicious sections for the space are calculated, each having specific influences on chi of a space.

 Refers to Four Pillars of Destiny, but literally means eight (Chinese) characters.

 Exposed beams can be bad Feng Shui.
 They represent load-bearing weight and can affect health.
 Contact a Feng Shui practitioner for assistance if these are exposed.†